awsdocs/aws-batch-user-guide/doc_source/submit_job.md

 1. For **Job attempts**, specify the maximum number of times to attempt your job \(in case it fails\)\.
 For more information, see [Automated Job Retries](job_retries.md)\.

 1. \(Optional\) For **Execution timeout**, specify the maximum number of seconds to allow your job attempts to run\.
 If an attempt exceeds the timeout duration, it is stopped and the status moves to `FAILED`\.
 For more information, see [Job Timeouts](job_timeouts.md)\.
+**Important**
+Jobs run on Fargate resources can't expect to run for more than 14 days\.
+After 14 days, the Fargate resources may no longer be available and the job will be terminated\.

 1. \(Optional\) In the **Parameters** section, you can specify parameter substitution default values and placeholders to use in the command that your job's container runs when it starts\.
 For more information, see [Parameters](job_definition_parameters.md#parameters)\.